albertogodinez/losgodinez/README.md

 # losgodinez
-Wedding website for my fiancee and I
+Wedding website that I created for my fiancee and I

-To view this site in action check it out at www.losgodinez.co
+To view this site in action check it out at https://albertogodinez.github.io/losgodinez/